Types of Sources Explained | Examples & Tips

 Academic journals are usually published online, and sometimes also in print.
 Consult your institution’s library to find out what academic journals they provide access to.

-Academic books are great sources to use when you need in-depth information on your research topic.
+Academic books are great sources to use when you need in-depth information on your research or dissertation topic.

 They’re typically written by experts and provide an extensive overview and analysis of a specific topic.
 They can be written by a single author or by multiple authors contributing individual chapters (often overseen by a general editor).